 Jade Feuille Leaf Lafee Eye

 Be they simple in form and design or wildly, wonderfully ornate there's no denying the Absinthe spoon is perhaps that one indispensable accouterments as prized as a fine absinthe itself.
 Just as there are many styles of absinthe spoons, there are many names for them.
 Here are a few of the more popular and well known absinthe styles to look for.
 All of them are available in different sizes and finishes.
 Cuillere, Eye, Skull, Feuille, Fleche and Losange.

 Since the re-emergence of absinthe, many retailers have started selling absinthe accessories.
 Most liquor stores and even department stores sell some type of absinthe accoutrement.
 This is helpful if you need an absinthe spoon or fountain immediately and price is of no concern.
 The problem is that retailers and online auction sites are notorious for selling the low budget knock-offs.
 Like everything else, you get what you pay for with absinthe accessories.
 So if you see an absinthe spoon for $5.99, that's exactly what you will get.
-A functional yet inexpensive absinthe spoon.
+Thinner with less attention to detail it is a functional yet inexpensive absinthe spoon.